Nathanpratt2/findvegdish/README.md

 No Image Proxies: We load original images directly.
 We do not use services like weserv.nl because they create a single point of failure.
 No Production LLMs: We do not use AI in the live environment.
 This prevents API failures and allows the site to run completely free.
 No Frameworks: Built with 100% Vanilla JS, HTML, and CSS.
 There are no libraries to update or build-tools to manage.

-📊 Data & Inventory Logic
+# 📊 Data & Inventory Logic
-Seasonal Rotation (Not a Database)
-This site is designed to be seasonally relevant, not a permanent archive.
+This site is designed to be seasonally relevant, not a permanent archive of every recipe ever.
-The Rolling Window: We maintain roughly 1,100+ recipes at a time.
-Freshness: The scraper prioritizes content from the last 360 days to ensure recipes are current.
-The Cap: To prevent a single large blog from dominating the feed, we cap each creator at 100 recipes (with strict pruning for older content).
+The Cap: To prevent a single large blog from dominating the feed, we cap each creator at 250 recipes (with strict pruning for older content).
 This ensures a diverse mix of voices.
 Categorization (Top vs. Disruptors)
 We avoid complex, subjective ranking systems.
 Creators are categorized simply:
-Top Bloggers: High-traffic, established vegan heavyweights (e.g., Minimalist Baker, Rainbow Plant Life).
+- Top Bloggers: High-traffic, established vegan heavyweights (e.g., Minimalist Baker, Rainbow Plant Life).
-Disruptors: Up-and-coming creators or niche specialists (e.g., Full of Plants, Mary's Test Kitchen).
+- Disruptors / Rising Blogs: Up-and-coming creators or niche specialists (e.g., Full of Plants, Mary's Test Kitchen).
 The Mix: The feed naturally balances these sources to ensure users discover new creators alongside established favorites.

-🛠 Technical Implementation
+# 🛠 Technical Implementation
 The backend is a Python-based worker (fetch_recipes.py) that acts as a "Static Site Generator" for our data, transforming fragmented RSS feeds and HTML pages into a single, clean data.json file.
 1. The Hybrid Fetching Pipeline
 RSS Parsing: Uses feedparser to grab the latest entries from over 80+ curated vegan blogs.